Find Information on Zoo, Park, Museum and Recreational Passes

 Go Fish Education Center

-New for 2012 for Georgia library patrons traveling to South Georgia is the DNR’s Go Fish Family Pass program.
+Georgia library patrons traveling to South Georgia will enjoy the DNR’s Go Fish Family Pass program.
 The Go Fish Passes provide free entry into the Perry-based Go Fish Education Center for up to six visitors on Fridays through Sundays.
 Each CCPLS branch received one Go Fish Pass per location.

 Savings: up to $30